appforeach/framework-dotnet/docs/business-scope.md

 # Business scope pipeline

-Important part of modern customly developed software is a set of non-functional features.
-These functionality does not relate to any business process but is neeeded to support important regulatory requirements or to improve overall quality of application ecosystem.
-Implementation of these cross cutting concerns is mostly straight forward and does not change from one bussiness process to another.
-Main question is how to reuse this functionality across application while keeping minimal impact on business related code.
+Important part of modern custom developed software is a set of non-functional requirements like security checks and audit.
+Additional quality attributes include transaction management, validation, reliable communication and metrics.
+This functionality  does not relate to any business process but is neeeded to support application ecosystem as a whole.

+Implementation of such cross-cutting concerns mostly does not change from one bussiness process to another.
+Main challenge framework solves is reusability of non-functional quality assets across application while keeping minimal impact on business features.

 ## Initial design

-One of the first attempt to solve problem of separating and reusing cross-cutting concern related code was made by introducing operation scope in a form of `BusinessScope : IDisposable`.
+One of the first attempts to separate and reuse cross-cutting concerns was made by introducing operation scope in a form of `BusinessScope : IDisposable`.

 ```C#
 public CreateInvoiceResponse CreateInvoice(CreateInvoiceRequest request)